 But, with the children grown and 25 years of marriage behind me, my happily-ever-after story took a turn I never expected.
 I felt trapped in my own world, my own war.
 And, although I had many around me—I felt all alone.

 This caused me to question everything I believed to be true about my identity as a wife and mother, and about my passion and purpose in life.
 As a result, SILENT VOICES, a series of psychological romances was created.
 These books reveal the voices within each of us that influence our choices.
-The first book, “All The Other Voices,” will be available early 2020. ” The second book in this series, “Of One Accord,” will be released fall 2020.
+The first book, “All The Other Voices,” is available in book stores.. ” The second book in this series, “Of One Accord,” will be released in 2021.

 Polly Mae Cashin wasn’t always a novelist, but she’s been a writer all her life.
 She writes novels about communication in relationships with psychological and spiritual underpinnings.
 Born in Minneapolis, Minnesota she spent her childhood in the northern suburb of Arden Hills.
 She began her college education at Northwestern University, earning a B.S. in Psychology and went on to earn a M.A. in Communications from Bethel University—finishing the same year as her oldest son.
 Polly has provided creative services (graphic design, copywriting, marketing) for clients the majority of her career and is now publishing stories of her own creation.
 She currently lives on the Whitefish Chain of Lakes in Crosslake, Minnesota with her husband, Jim.
 They have five adult children and a growing number of grandchildren.